 Educational Research

 Our education research focuses on efforts to attract and retain a more diverse body of students to careers in science, technology, engineering, and mathematics.
-We have a new project focused on integrating neurodiverse students in the research lab, and a continuing project on teaching high school students about sustainable materials through a 2-week long short course.
+We have a continuing project on teaching high school students about sustainable materials through a 2-week long short course.
+We have also partnered with a museum to create an interactive exhibit on microplastics, and studied what the visitors learned and took away from their time there; in the future, we will be moving this exhibit to the University of Michigan Museum of Natural History.
 For more details, click on the links below!

 Michigan Math & Science Scholars (MMSS) Program